-Requesting more of ourselves vs. resting on our laurels can have a huge impact in our companies and our personal lives.
-What we may find around the corner is a renewed appreciation for ourselves/organizations and new skills that allow us to raise our standards increase our performance and amplify our contribution.
+Requesting more of ourselves vs. resting on our laurels can have a huge impact on our companies and our personal lives.
+What we may find around the corner is a renewed appreciation for ourselves/organizations and new skills that allow us to raise our standards to increase our performance and amplify our contribution.
 When we are willing to risk what we already are, we create new opportunities.
 The very definition of evolution and entrepreneur starts with challenging individual responsibility, creativity and risk.

 Making the Stretch

 What are the qualities you most admire in elite athletes and leaders and how do these qualities apply to you?
 Some examples are:

 They exemplify what we value most.
 Where in your life are you willing to find out whats next, and what is possible?